muskit/WacK-Repackager/HOWTO.md

 ## Charts (`data/MusicData`)
 Simply copy the `<WACCA>/app/WindowsNoEditor/Mercury/Content/MusicData` folder into `data`.

+## Videos (LONG)
+You will need [ffmpeg](https://www.ffmpeg.org/download.html) installed and on PATH.

+1. Set the paths in `convert-videos.bat` as needed:
+    - `video_path` to the folder which contains .usm video files
+    - `export_path` to `data/movies`
+2. Run `convert-videos.bat` to convert all .usm videos to .mp4 in your working folder.
+    - This script will take a **very** long time to finish.
+I recommend running this in the background while you proceed to the next sections.

 ## Song Audio (`data/MER_BGM`)
 Due to the audio indexing data in this project only done for **Reverse 3.07**, these steps will only work for game files of that version.